 NMFk results show that eight of the nine wells that have been used for geothermal production at Brady from the shallow (~300-600 m depth) reservoir are in cluster B (Figures 4, 5, and 7).
 The production well that is not in cluster B was used for production only during the first five years after the power station was brought online (1992-1997).
 Thus, cluster B contains all the wells that have produced from the shallow reservoir at Brady for the most recent twenty-one years (1997-2018).
-Cluster A consists of one production well and thirteen non-productive wells.
+Cluster A consists of one injection well and thirteen non-productive wells.
 Cluster C consists of four of the five injection wells, and six non-productive wells.
 Cluster D contains one production well and eight non-productive wells (Figure 6).
 The clustering of production wells (cluster B), injection wells (cluster C), and non-productive wells (clusters A and D), suggests that the three types of wells are largely distinct from one another with respect to the geologic characteristic examined herein.